Production AI Architecture at Scale

 Moving beyond prototypes to architected, governed and economically viable production systems.

-I shape production AI and GenAI from value framing to deployable architecture, with security, assurance, and compliance readiness built in.
-The objective is simple: capture material value with controlled ownership, auditability, and unit economics.
+I shape production AI and GenAI from business value to deployable architecture, with security, assurance, and auditability built in.
+The objective is simple: turn promising use cases into systems that can operate reliably at scale.

 In large organizations, GenAI stalls for predictable reasons.
-Fast prototypes do not survive scale when decision rights are unclear, controls fragment across teams, and accountability is reconstructed after the fact.
-Security and assurance then become reactive.
+Prototypes move quickly, but they break at scale when decision boundaries are unclear, controls fragment across teams, and accountability is reconstructed after the fact.

-I make scale deliberate by defining the reference architecture, decision boundaries, and acceptance criteria teams must follow.
-Security and assurance are built into runtime and release gates, so controls and evidence do not have to be rebuilt on every release.
+I make scale deliberate by defining reference architectures, operating boundaries, and acceptance criteria teams can actually follow.
+Security and assurance are built into runtime and release gates, so controls and evidence do not have to be recreated on every deployment.

-When systems are already live, I run security and assurance assessments for governance and audit sampling.
-This includes threat modeling and adversarial testing for GenAI misuse risks such as prompt injection, data leakage, and unsafe tool or permission boundaries.
+When systems are already live, I assess them through threat modeling, adversarial testing, and assurance reviews focused on GenAI risks such as prompt injection, data leakage, and unsafe tool or permission boundaries.